munrocape/CSC428/proposal-draft.md

 2. Luis A. Leiva.
 2011.
 MouseHints: easing task switching in parallel browsing.
 In *CHI '11 Extended Abstracts on Human Factors in Computing Systems* (CHI EA '11).
 ACM, New York, NY, USA, 1957-1962.
 DOI=10.1145/1979742.1979861 http://doi.acm.org.myaccess.library.utoronto.ca/10.1145/1979742.1979861
 3. Luis Leiva, Matthias Böhmer, Sven Gehring, and Antonio Krüger.
 2012.
 Back to the app: the costs of mobile application interruptions.
 In *Proceedings of the 14th international conference on Human-computer interaction with mobile devices and services* (MobileHCI '12).
 ACM, New York, NY, USA, 291-294.
 DOI=10.1145/2371574.2371617 http://doi.acm.org.myaccess.library.utoronto.ca/10.1145/2371574.2371617
 4. Andrew Warr and Ed H. Chi.
 2013.
 Swipe vs. scroll: web page switching on mobile browsers.
 In *Proceedings of the SIGCHI Conference on Human Factors in Computing Systems* (CHI '13).
 ACM, New York, NY, USA, 2171-2174.
 DOI=10.1145/2470654.2481298 http://doi.acm.org.myaccess.library.utoronto.ca/10.1145/2470654.2481298
-5. Nagata, Stacey F. "Multitasking and interruptions during mobile web tasks." *Proceedings of the Human Factors and Ergonomics Society Annual Meeting.* Vol. 47.
+5. Nagata, Stacey F. 2003.
+Multitasking and interruptions during mobile web tasks.
+In *Proceedings of the Human Factors and Ergonomics Society Annual Meeting.* Vol. 47.
 No. 11.
-SAGE Publications, 2003.
+SAGE Publications.

 ###What to submit
 ```